GenomicsAotearoa/data-management-resources/docs/modules/module07.md

   </figcaption>
 </figure>

-For processed data, metadata will also include information such as the software, software versions, and parameters were used.
+For processed data, metadata will also include information such as the software, software versions, and parameters used.
 Additional metadata may include associated keywords, downstream publications, funding sources, and data access and licensing details.
 To get an idea of metadata beyond the minimum, check out the [Darwin Core terms](https://dwc.tdwg.org/list/) for an extensive list.

 ## Why should we be collecting and managing metadata?